By Nicola Maule

 There is a rather nostalgic air to the paintings, a poetic, dreamlike quality.
 I can also imagine that if I might see these works in front of me on the gallery wall, it would echo what I am compelled to do when looking at artwork by my favourite Impressionist painter, Camille Pissarro (1830-1903).
 Stand close to the surface of the work, ‘The Rance at Dinan,’ and the painting would look busy, with sharp thick flecks of paint applied with apparent vigour – stand back and as the scene unfolds, the eye oscillates between both the light reflecting on the leaves and the still water of this French river, and the rich colours of green that call of Summer.

-I chatted with Michael about his journey towards a career in the arts, his enchantment with the wonders of nature and just how much that contemplation can draw inspiration and influence his painting.
+I chatted with local art expert Michael about his journey towards a career in the arts, his enchantment with the wonders of nature and just how much that contemplation can draw inspiration and influence his painting.

 You currently live and work in Glasgow – did you grow up in the city and what brought you to painting?